 His words brought a backlash that genuinely took him by surprise.

-"I completely underestimated the effect it would have on me," Tom, 45, admits.
+"I completely underestimated the effect it would have on me," Tom, 45, admitted.
 "It has had a massive impact.
 To be honest, I thought everything would go back to normal after a couple of weeks, but people haven't gotten over it."

 Since winning the Gold Logie, not a day has gone by that Tom hasn't talked about the Logies.
 And now that his profile is higher than ever, the benefits extend beyond punters on the street saying hello.
 The rewards have been financial too.